uber-go/guide/src/var-scope.md

 </td></tr>
 </tbody></table>

-Constants do not need to be global unless they are used in multiple functions or files.
+Constants do not need to be global unless they are used in multiple functions or files or are part of an external contract of the package.

 <table>
 <thead><tr><th>Bad</th><th>Good</th></tr></thead>